Azure/azure-sdk-for-c-arduino/examples/Azure_IoT_Central_Arduino_Portenta_H7/readme.md

     - Search for the **'azure-sdk-for-c'** library.
     - Install the latest version.

-1. Install Arduino Mbed OS Nano Boards support in the Arduino IDE.
-[Full instructions can be found here.](https://docs.arduino.cc/hardware/nano-rp2040-connect)
+1. Install Arduino Mbed OS Portenta Boards support in the Arduino IDE.
+[Full instructions can be found here.](https://docs.arduino.cc/software/ide-v1/tutorials/getting-started/cores/arduino-mbed_portenta)

     - Navigate to **Tools > Board > Board Manager**.
-    - Search for **'RP2040'** and install the **Arduino Mbed OS Nano Boards** core.
+    - Search for **'Portenta'** and install the **Arduino Mbed OS Portenta Boards** core.
     - Install the latest version.

       *Note: This process may take several minutes.*

-1. Nagivate to **Tools > Board > Arduino Mbed OS Nano Boards** and select **'Arduino Nano RP2040 Connect'**.
+1. Nagivate to **Tools > Board > Arduino Mbed OS Portenta Boards** and select **'Arduino Portenta H7 (M7 core)'**.

-1. Install WiFiNINA library for the Nano RP2040 Embedded C SDK sample.

-    - Navigate to **Tools > Manage Libraries**.
-    - Search for the **'WiFiNINA'** library.
-    - Install the latest version.

-      *Note: This process may take several minutes.*
+1. In **Tools > Flash split**, set the flash split to be **'2MB M7 + M4 in SDRAM'**.

-1. If this is your first time using the Nano RP2040 Connect, [follow these instructions to update the WiFi firmware on the Nano RP2040 Connect](https://docs.arduino.cc/tutorials/nano-rp2040-connect/rp2040-upgrading-nina-firmware).
+1. If this is your first time using the Portenta, [follow these instructions to update the WiFi firmware on the Portenta](https://support.arduino.cc/hc/en-us/articles/4403365234322-How-to-update-Wi-Fi-firmware-on-Portenta-H7).

-1. Install the ArduinoBearSSL and ArduinoMqttClient libraries.
+1. Install additional libraries for the Portenta Embedded C SDK sample.

-    - Navigate to **Tools > Manage Libraries**.
-    - Search for the **'ArduinoBearSSL'** library.
-Install the latest version.
-    - Search for the **'Arduino MQTT Client'** library.
-Install the latest version.
+    - This process is more involved than typical because we are using the NTP Client Generic library which has circular dependencies so we must do a special install to only grab the what we need.

+    - There are two ways to do this:
+        1. Download the  NTP Client Generic library manually from its repository, or
+        2. Use the Arduino CLI.

+    - This tutorial will use the CLI approach because it is faster and easier to describe.
+    - Using the Arduino CLI, type and run the following command to install the NTP Client :

+      ```
+      arduino-cli lib install --no-deps NTPClient_Generic
+      ```

+    - Since we're already in the Arduino CLI, let's install remaining libraries (can also install these from Library Manager):

+      ```
+      arduino-cli lib install "Azure SDK for C" ArduinoBearSSL Time ArduinoMqttClient
+      ```

 1. You may need to restart the Arduino IDE for changes to show up.

 ## Run the Sample

-1. Open the Arduino Nano RP2040 Connect sample.
+1. Open the Arduino Portenta H7 sample.

     - In the Arduino IDE, navigate to **File > Examples > Azure SDK For C**
-    - Select **'Azure_IoT_Hub_Arduino_Nano_RP2040_Connect'** to open the sample.
+    - Select **Azure_IoT_Central_Arduino_Portenta_H7** to open the sample.

 1. Navigate to the '*iot_configs.h*' file

 1. In the '*iot_configs.h*' file, fill in your credentials.

     - Add in your WiFi SSID and password.
-    - Paste your IoT Hub device Hostname for the `IOT_CONFIG_IOTHUB_FQDN` variable.
-It should look something like:
+    - Paste your ID Scope for the  `IOT_CONFIG_DPS_ID_SCOPE` variable.

-        ```#define IOT_CONFIG_IOTHUB_FQDN "my-resource-group.azure-devices.net"```

-    - Paste your IoT Hub device ID for the `IOT_CONFIG_DEVICE_ID` variable.
+    - Paste your Device ID for the `IOT_CONFIG_DEVICE_ID` variable.

-    - Finally, paste your IoT Hub Primary Key for the `IOT_CONFIG_DEVICE_KEY` variable.
+    - Finally, paste your Primary Key for the `IOT_CONFIG_DEVICE_KEY` variable.

-1. Connect the Arduino Nano RP 2040 to your USB port.
+1. Connect the Arduino Portenta H7 to your USB port.

-1. On the Arduino IDE, select the port.
+3. On the Arduino IDE, select the port.

     - Navigate to **Tools > Port**.
-    - Select the port to which the Nano RP2040 Connect is connected.
+    - Select the port to which the Portenta H7 is connected.

-1. Upload the sketch.
+4. Upload the sketch.

     - Navigate to **Sketch > Upload**.